vanus-labs/docs/content/cloud-docs/sink/snowflake/setup.md

 ---

-**Perform the following steps to configure your Amazon RDS PostGreSQL Source:**
+**Perform the following steps to configure your Amazon RDS PostGreSQL Source**

 ## Step 1: (Optional) Creating a Snowflake Account
 When you sign up for an account on Snowflake, you'll receive 30 days of free access along with $400 credits.
 However, any usage beyond this limit will be charged.
 The free trial begins once you complete the sign-up process and activate your account.